shutupnerd/Module-Init/README.md

 # Module-Init
-module init for roblox luai just change the path and it will work.
+module init for roblox lua just change the path and it will work. provided both client and server. for studio just copy the code for any of them.